tjmaxx. dillard’s. urban outfitters, but you have to be careful with them. some of their stuff is good, and others aren’t.posted over 4 years ago

 Forever 21 is fine!
 Think about it this way, at the low price you’ll be able to buy MUCH MORE, right?
 With much more you’re not going to be rewearing clothes now are you?
 What are the real chances of the shirt you bought falling apart the first time you wear it ?
 I say zero to none.

 In my opinion, Abercrombie is totally worth it.
-Sure there prices aren’t as cheap as forever 21, but the quality is good, the stuff is tre’ chic and in my opinion it’s plenty affordable for a fifteen year old! ( I am thirteen and shop there frequently )posted about 4 years ago
+Sure there prices aren’t as cheap as forever 21, but the quality is good, the stuff is tre’ chic and in my opinion it’s plenty affordable for a fifteen year old! ( I am thirteen and shop there frequently )posted over 4 years ago

-i’d go for H&M. i’m loving the pair i got for $20. forever21’s shorts don’t last very long at all. i love the store but their shorts are pretty low quality unless you buy their super sturdy denim ones.posted about 4 years ago
+i’d go for H&M. i’m loving the pair i got for $20. forever21’s shorts don’t last very long at all. i love the store but their shorts are pretty low quality unless you buy their super sturdy denim ones.posted over 4 years ago

 what do you mean moderate price? it would be helpful if you gave a budget kind of thing like how much you would spend on one item.

 I think your best bet is to go to an outlet mall as they tend to have better brands than the general mall stores but are still sometimes offering just as good prices.
-Alternatively, there’s TJ Maxx and Saks Off 5th and whatever other stores there are like that.posted about 4 years ago
+Alternatively, there’s TJ Maxx and Saks Off 5th and whatever other stores there are like that.posted over 4 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.